rdx0120/Fake-News-Detection-System/README.md

 ## Datasets

 The datasets used in this project are sourced from Kaggle and include news articles from various domains.
-These datasets are openly available and contain labeled examples of both real and fake news.
+The datasets (`true.csv` and `fake.csv`) are included in the `Dataset.7z` file.
+Please extract this file before running the code.
+These datasets contain labeled examples of real and fake news articles.

 ## Algorithms Used